yuchenlin/rebiber/README.md

 We introduce __Rebiber__, a simple tool in Python to fix them automatically.
 It is based on the official conference information from the [DBLP](https://dblp.org/) or [the ACL anthology](https://www.aclweb.org/anthology/) (for NLP confernces)!
 You can check the list of suported conferences [here](#supported-conferences).

-You can use [this google colab notebook](https://colab.research.google.com/drive/12oQcLs25CFjI4evsFlWfKD1DfTEiqyCN?usp=sharing) as a (tentative) web demo.
+You can use [this google colab notebook](https://colab.research.google.com/drive/12oQcLs25CFjI4evsFlWfKD1DfTEiqyCN?usp=sharing) as a simple web demo.

 ## Installation